tomasvdw/bitcrust/src/store/README.md

 This set-up ensures a nice temporal locality of reference, as only the 64mb root node and recent tree-branches are needed in RAM.

-## Spenttree
+## Spendtree

-Files with the name 'spent_tree/st-XXXX' (src in progress) contain the spent-tree; Records are 16 byte long.
+Files with the name 'spend_tree/st-XXXX' (src in progress) contain the spend-tree; Records are 16 byte long.

 Three types of records exist:

 * blockheader:   (with a 48-bit pointer to a blockheader record)
 * transanction:  (with a 48-bit pointer to a transaction record)
-* output-spent:  (with a 48-bit pointer to transaction record and the index to the output within the tx.)
+* output-spend:  (with a 48-bit pointer to transaction record and the index to the output within the tx.)

-The remaining space of the record is used for pointers to other spenttree records.
+The remaining space of the record is used for pointers to other spendtree records.
 Each record points at least to a
 parent: either implicitely the previous record, or an explicit pointer.

-A block is added to the stree by first adding a blockheader record, then for each transanction a transaction record and for each input of the transaction an output-spent record.
+A block is added to the stree by first adding a blockheader record, then for each transanction a transaction record and for each input of the transaction an output-spend record.

-Each output-spent is verified by scanning backwards using the parent pointers, to ensure that the same output-spent is not found before the spent transaction record is found.
+Each output-spend is verified by scanning backwards using the parent pointers, to ensure that the same output-spend is not found before the spend transaction record is found.

 This ensures that

-A. the transaction that is being spent exists on this branch of the tree and
+A. the transaction that is being spend exists on this branch of the tree and
-B. the output of the transaction was not yet spent.
+B. the output of the transaction was not yet spend.